 Some graduates choose to undertake postgraduate study in order to further develop their knowledge, or to specialise in a particular area.

 Vocational courses are popular with politics and international relations graduates, particularly courses that qualify graduates to work in careers such as accountancy, journalism, law, management and teaching.

-More than half of politics and international relations graduates enter employment within six months of graduation.
-Popular areas of work include politics and government, policy work, charity work, journalism, accountancy, social and political research, and education.
+Popular professions for politics and international relations graduates include business or marketing associate; financial manager and HR or PR officer.
+Other areas of work may include politics and government, policy work, charity work, journalism, accountancy, social and political research, and education.

-Almost 30% go on to further study or combine further study and work, either to specialise in a particular subject or to broaden their opportunities and move into careers such as law, journalism or teaching.
+Almost a fifth of graduates go on to further study, or work and study, often choosing to specialise in a particular subject, or broaden their opportunities in order to move into careers such as law, journalism or teaching.